How do I set up API Gateway with my own CloudFront distribution?

-- (Optional) Configure any additional settings that you want to customize.
+9. (Optional) Under Distribution Settings, configure any additional settings that you want to customize.

-- Wait for your distribution to deploy.
-This can take 15-20 minutes.
+11. Wait for your distribution to deploy.
+This takes 15-20 minutes.
 When its Status appears as Deployed in the console, the distribution is ready.

 For more information, see Creating a distribution.

 Test your CloudFront web distribution

 1. In the CloudFront console, copy the Domain Name of your distribution to your clipboard.

 2. Test the domain name for a 200 OK response using either of the commands mentioned previously in the Test your API section.
 If you get a 500 server error code, then the distribution might not be deployed.
 If you get no response, the CloudFront DNS record has not yet propagated.
 In either case, confirm that 15-20 minutes have elapsed since you created your distribution.
 Then, retry the procedure.

 Important: If you turned on AWS Identity and Access Management (IAM) authentication on a method for a particular API resource, then you must append the resource name to the end of the distribution domain name when invoking your API.
 The full invoke URL (including the resource name) looks similar to one of the following examples.
 The output depends on whether you entered an Origin Path when you created the distribution: